iinsertNameHere/Pilotica/README.md

-# PostPloit
+# Pilotica
-A Postexploitation HTTP Command and Control Framework
+A Post-Exploitation HTTP Command and Control Framework